pragyaa-banerjee/Final-Project-DATA-3402-Santander-Customer-Satisfaction-Pragyaa-Banerjee/README.md

 5. Run all cells in the notebook in order

 ## Overview of Files in Repository
-- `Notebook for Final Project DATA 3402 Pragyaa Banerjee.ipynb` — Main Jupyter notebook containing all code and analysis
+- `Updated for Final Project DATA 3402 Pragyaa Banerjee.ipynb` — Main Jupyter notebook containing all code and analysis
 - `submission.csv` — Generated predictions for the Kaggle test set
 - `README.md` — This file